 This report analyzes datastore performance and detects whether your datastores can sustain the current workload.

-- Details sections show performance charts with IOPS and latency statistics for each datastore, and details tables with latency and IOPS values for every host connected to the datastore.
+- The Details sections show performance charts with IOPS and latency statistics for each datastore, and details tables with latency and IOPS values for every host connected to the datastore.

 Veeam Backup & Replication provides Backup I/O Control, a capability that allows you to define latency and IOPS thresholds for any datastore:

-- Stop assigning new tasks to datastore at option means that when the backup server is assigning a proxy for the virtual disk, it will take latency (IOPS) into consideration, and the backup job will wait for the datastore to become free before starting the backup.
+- The Stop assigning new tasks to datastore at option means that when the backup server is assigning a proxy for the virtual disk, it will take latency (IOPS) into consideration, and the backup job will wait for the datastore to become free before starting the backup.

-- Throttle I/O existing tasks at option is designed for situations when a backup job is already running and latency becomes an issue due to an external load.
+- The Throttle I/O existing tasks at option is designed for situations when a backup job is already running and latency becomes an issue due to an external load.
 For example, if a SQL maintenance process were to start running in a VM using the same datastore as the backup job, then the backup job will automatically throttle its read I/O from the datastore so that latency drops below the specified threshold.